 The souls of China does indeed document some of the less noble aspects of religious practice in China.
-Few commentators would regard the sectarian groups (including many Christian sects, indeed) like Eastern Lightning (ch.25, citing the work of Emily Dunn) as a paragon; some of them are no less weird and worrying than they are elsewhere in the world.
+Few commentators would regard the sectarian groups (including many Christian sects, indeed) like Eastern Lightning (ch.25, citing the work of Emily Dunn; cf. this update) as a paragon; some of them are no less weird and worrying than they are elsewhere in the world.
 We do indeed need to describe them, but not necessarily to praise them; Ian’s account is admirably balanced.

 Permeating Plucking the Winds, my history of the ritual association of a Hebei village (see also Gaoluo tag), is the intriguing sub-theme of the underground Catholic community there.
 I note the complexities of their troubled relations with both the village association (whose conflict goes back to a massacre in the Boxer uprising) and the local state: